Earth Activist Training (Full PDC)

 • For kids, all prices are 50% OFF

-Course Fees
+Fees

 The course fees are separate from the Food & Accomodation costs that go to the hosts, Grain&Sens.
 EAT offers a sliding scale that encourages people with higher incomes to give a bit more towards the course fees.
 The scale for this certified training is between 440€ – 540€ per person.
 Those who can afford to pay more on the higher end of the scale will help those who can only pay less.
 The sliding scale recognises the differences in economic reality depending on what country a participant comes from, as well as their individual circumstances, so this is a practical way that people with more resources can act in solidarity.
 If you want to propose a different price based on your economic situation, please share with us on this application what you want to contribute and why you need support.

 We also have some pay-what-you-can scholarships for people of color working in environmental and social justice movements.
 That is part of our way of supporting reparations and of bringing in more diversity to our permaculture movement.
 If you are a BIPOC or refugee/migrant and interested in one of these scholarships, please apply HERE.
-If anyone is interested in helping with Europe-focused fundraising for this course, please contact Alfred at info@12pdesign.net.
+If anyone is interested in helping with Europe-focused fundraising for this course, please contact Alfred HERE.

 Your fees include:

-- A life-changing learning experience
+A life-changing learning experience

-- A PDC Certificate
+A PDC Certificate

-- Digital resources
+Digital resources

-- A new generation of permaculture doers for you to join!
+A new generation of permaculture doers for you to join!